-- Prevention Service and Corporate Development.
-Chaired by our Chief Executive Officer, it carried out exhaustive monitoring of the situation, with regular meetings based on how the pandemic was developing. - with the course of the pandemic towards the new normal. - measurement systems when accessing work centres, partitioning for workstations, disposable tissues, paper bins, specific disinfectants, etc.).
+- Holding meetings of the Pandemic Monitoring Committee, which comprises the Group's Senior Management Team, Risk Prevention Service and Corporate Development.
+Chaired by our Chief Executive Officer, it carried out exhaustive monitoring of the situation, with regular meetings based on how the pandemic was developing. - Specific protocols for both Sites and for Fixed Work Centres (warehouses, offices, factories, etc.) were produced consistent with the course of the pandemic towards the new normal. - There was steady provision of protective equipment (masks, gloves, disposable suits, goggles, hand sanitiser, temperature measurement systems when accessing work centres, partitioning for workstations, disposable tissues, paper bins, specific disinfectants, etc.).